mystjc/cobaltic-themes/README.md

 Cobaltic is a stylistic color scheme, inspired by both [Nord](https://www.nordtheme.com/) and [Catppuccin](https://catppuccin.com/) color schemes, that aims to blend the elegance and simplicity of Nord with the soothing warmth and vibrancy of Catppuccin.

+This repository offers a collection of Cobaltic-related themes for a variety of applications & utilities.
+To learn more, visit the [wiki](https://github.com/mystjc/cobaltic-themes/wiki).

 <details close>
 <summary>Palette</summary>
 <table>